The Satisfiability Threshold for Non-Uniform Random 2-SAT: A Simple Upper Bound on the Satisfiability Threshold

-Now we still have to consider the case $p_1^2=\Theta\left(\sum_{i=1}^n p_i^2\right)$ and $p_2^2=\Theta\left(\sum_{i=2}^n p_i^2\right)$.
-In the following lemma, we give a lower bound on the probability to be unsatisfiable by showing the existence of an unsatisfiable sub-formula consisting only of the two most-probable variables.
-The lemma generally holds for $k\ge2$, but it especially serves our purpose of considering the remaining case.
+In the following lemma we give a lower bound on the probability to generate an unsatisfiable instance by showing the existence of an unsatisfiable sub-formula consisting only of clauses with the highest clause probability.
+These are the clauses consisting of the two most-probable Boolean variables.
+The lemma generally holds for $k\ge2$, but it especially serves our purpose of considering this easy case.